Deep neural networks can stably solve high-dimensional, noisy, non-linear inverse problems: Numerical experiments

-The predictions returned by the NN for each $y_i$ will be compared with the elements $x_i$.
-For each inverse problem and fixed $D$, $d$, and $\delta$, the training and testing process are performed 10 times and the mean squared test errors are presented figures and tables.
+The predictions $\tilde{x}_i$ returned by the NN for each $y_i$ will be compared with the elements $x_i$.
+For each inverse problem and fixed $D$, $d$, and $\delta$, the training and testing process are performed 10 times and the mean squared test errors are presented.
+We recall that the mean squared test error is

 Notice that the expected squared norm of the added noise, scales linearly in $D$ and linear in $\mathbb{E}(|\eta |^2)$.
 We observe that the parameter $D$ does not negatively affect the test error, even though the norm of the noise grows.
 This mirrors the prediction of Theorem \ref{thm:LipschitzFunctionOnManifoldBetterEstimate2}, especially Equation \eqref{eq:TheProbabilisticStatement}.
 Moreover, the behavior of the error in all examples also reflects the observation in Remark \ref{rem:RotationInvariant}.